keithrbennett/rika/README.md

-Richard Nyström (@ricn) is the original author of Rika, but became unable to continue investing time in it, so in 2020 he transferred ownership of the project to Keith Bennett (@keithrbennett), who had made made some contributions back in 2013, and upgraded Rika to version 2 in 2023.
+Richard Nyström (@ricn) is the original author of Rika, but became unable to continue investing time in it, so in 2020 he transferred ownership of the project to Keith Bennett (@keithrbennett), who had made made some contributions back in 2013.
+Keith upgraded Rika to version 2 in 2023.

 ## Contributing